spzSource/spzSource.github.io/_posts/2020-05-08-nuke-build-on-azure-dev-ops-code-coverage-publication-issue.md

     });
 ```

 Everything is loking legal, right?!
-But code above periodically causes builв failures with following odd error:
+But code above periodically causes build failures with following odd error:

 ```
 The process cannot access the file '{filename.xml}' because it is being used by another process.
 ```
-For a long time we could not understand what part of the build pipeline might cause such issue, until it occured to me that we need to turn on debug outpur for build agent :).
+For a long time we could not understand what part of the build pipeline might cause such issue, until it occured to me that we need to turn on debug output for build agent :).
 After that I managed to find a stacktrace:

 ```
 ##[debug]System.IO.IOException: The process cannot access the file 'filename.xml' because it is being used by another process.